 - leaving school without permission

-- possession, or use of , or distribution of tobacco, drugs, or controlled substances
+- possession, use of , or distribution of tobacco, drugs, or controlled substances

-- possession, or use of, or threat of a weapon
+- possession, use of, or threat of weapons

-- any unchristian behavior that is disrespectful or irresponsible, inappropriate, or behavior not mentioned above
+- any unchristian behavior that is disrespectful, irresponsible, or inappropriate that is not listed above

 The primary goal of nutrition education is to influence students' eating behaviors.
-St. Mary's school will promote nutrition education throughout a students' PK-8 educational program.
+St. Mary's School will promote nutrition education throughout a student's PK-8th grade educational program.
 Nutrition education is incorporated into a variety of curriculum areas.
-These curriculum experiences provide the knowledge and skills necessary to make healthy food choices for a lifetime.
+These experiences provide the knowledge and skills necessary to make healthy food choices for a lifetime to come.

 The primary goals are to offer opportunities for students to experience a variety of physical activities and to teach the value of a consistent fitness program for better health, academic success and general personal well-being.
-Schools will promote opportunities for physical activity throughout the school day and during existing after-school programs.
-Physical activity, health and fitness education are incorporated throughout a students' PK-8 educational program.
+Schools will promote opportunities for physical activity throughout the school day and during after-school programs.
+Physical activity, health, and fitness education are incorporated throughout the PK-8th physical educational program.

 Other School-Based Activities:

-St. Mary's School promotes a school environment which provides consistent wellness messages that are conducive to healthy eating and being physically active.
+St. Mary's School promotes an environment that provides consistent wellness messages that are conducive to healthy eating and being physically active.